Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Thaumaturgic Battery*

 Larger or semi-industrial thaumaturgic operations require batteries.
-These can be of chymico-thaumaturgic or metaclockwork designs, but in whatever case their basic fucntion is the same.
+These can be of chymico-thaumaturgic or metaclockwork designs, but in whatever case, their basic function is the same.
 The battery holds a certain puissance either generated by the thaumaturge and channelled into the battery, or else generated by complex internal metaclockwork operations initated by the turning of a winch or pulling of a lever.
-The thaumaturge then iniatates a hex or similar, and the pussiance in the battery assists their cathexic effort; otherwise, a battery may be connected by wire to a thaumaturgic operation not enacted by the thaumaturge herself but by some machinery.
+The thaumaturge then initiates a hex or similar, and the puissance in the battery assists their cathexic effort; otherwise, a battery may be connected by wire to a thaumaturgic operation not enacted by the thaumaturge herself but by some machinery.
 A battery might power a difficult piece of communicator thaumaturgy, or else animate a whole flock of golems where only a few would be possible without it.

 Once per encounter, a character in the room with (or a short distance from) a battery, may upgrade up to two Ability dice to Proficiency dice on a check using a Thaumaturgic skill.
 Depending on the battery's size and the magnitude of the task (or any other story-based factors), the GM should indicate how close the battery is to running out.
 Three uses might be a considered baseline before the battery is expended.